wchesley/The-Notebook/School/CIDM 4390/lecture.md

 - as an instructor I want an easy way to make FCAR reports
 - as a department head I want to see how well Student objectives are covered across classes
 - as a department head I want to see the distribution of Program Educational Objectives to Student Objectives

+## 10/7/2020
+- stories worded as spoken word
+- backlog grooming...
+- goal is more encompassing...
+- admin functionality
+- add auth
+- fixtures for .net? seed? or scaffold? json, xml if going config file route?
+- so that I can...
+- so commits, show checkins with features.
+- stricter use of rubin termenology he will want to just see the proof.
+- reread sprint planning/execution...though terminology is still vague..
+- read retrospective
+- have insight backlog on friday;
+- enforce smart commits, have to log hours per feature? can do this in jira.
+-